GB49/GABB/README.md

 R package for RDA and PCA analyses help, from data preparation to nice graphics

 The goal of GABB package is to help the casual R users to perform and synthesize RDA and PCA analyses, from data set preparation to graphic visualization.

-Ppackage GABB do not "re invent the wheel".
+Package GABB do not "re invent the wheel".
 Main inputs must be RDA and PCA objetcs created with vegan and FactoMiner respective packages.

 For RDA : the package GABB goal is to check of data conformity for RDA and the facilitate the displaying/saving of RDA outputs.
 For PCA : the package GABB goal is to facilitate and enhance the PCA graphic construction and display of individual/variable projections.

 Graphics relies on ggplot2, ggplotify, ggforce and ggpubr packages.

 Created GABB plots are saved as grob/ggplot objects, so, users can modify them with classic ggplot2 options.
+- Creation of barycenters and confidence intervall ellipses based on up to 3 factors
+- Displaying of the heatmap of PCA variable parameters correlation with dimensions
+- Displaying of the RDA table analysis
+- ...

 ## Installation